OpenTechSchool-Brussels/generative-art-with-processing/Playing-with-lines.markdown

 Get this behavior working for both dot, and you’ll be in for a beautiful surprise!

 But you’ll realise that a random acceleration means that things go out of hand (or screen in our case) pretty fast.
 Let’s … well, tweak randomness.
-Let us have an acceleration that goes toward the center when you’re far from it.
-For that, we need to define a value that is getting bigger the further your x value goes off the chart.
-The further the bigger the value.
-How do we do that?
+On top of that randomness, let us have an acceleration that goes toward the center when you’re far from it.
+For that, we need two things.
+A value that is positive on the left (so that you'll go toward the right, hence center) and negative on the right (hence toward the left, and the center).
+Secondly, we need a value that is low when close to the center (not much impact) and gets bigger when you're far from it (big impact).

-First we need to characterise the center.
-Your window is of length width so the center would be at x value width/2.
-Now, we need to compare our position to this center.
-A basic way to compare is to subtract both value, and look at the result.
-Is it big, small?
-Positive, negative?
-The acceleration for the first dot would then be:
+Lucky us, the position `x` seems to fit that almost perfectly.
+The more on the right, the higher the value, the more on the left, the higher the negative value.
+You already see that we have the opposite sign we want (on the left, position is negative, but we want a positive force), so let's use `-x`.
+Unfortunately, `-x` equals zero on the far left of the screen, not at the middle of the screen (which is `width/2`).
+We need to make a translation and hence use `width/2 - x`.

 ```java
 a1 = random(-1,1)    // the random part
    + (width/2 - x1);  // the “please come back to the center” part
 ```

-Wait what?!
-Is this thing working?
-Yes it is.
-As long as you finish your command with a ;, you can put your code on multiple line and hence organise it better.
-And you can even put comments in between!
-No you don’t have any reasons to have a dirty code.

-Now, believe it or not (if you run with the previous value), it’s working.
-But … we might give too much Gs to our points: the acceleration is too big.
-For instance, the random part is between -1 and 1, but your “please come back” part can grow bigger than 600 depending on your resolution!
-We need to divide this part so that the acceleration still make sense.
-Try to find a decent value (linked or not with width).
-On my side, I found 3000 to working quite fine:
+One last thing is needed now.
+When you used `random(-1,1)` for the acceleration, it worked well enough.
+Higher value meant a berserk acceleration.
+So values (negative or positive) that has a strenght of 1 seem to be good.
+What would be the strenght of `(width/2 - x1)`?
+Imagine your screen has a width of around 1000, if your line is at the edge, it means ... a value of acceleration of 500!
+Quite too much.
+You just entered by the front door the glorious world of parametre optimisation.
+We need to tweak the value to a better range.
+There is no perfect range, different ones will imply different behaviors.
+It's up for you to chose the one you want, for me 3000 worked well enough.

 ```java
 a1 = random(-1,1) + (width/2 - x1)/3000;
 ```

-but different acceleration will give you different behavior, and hence different artistic results.
-Exploring those parameters, playing with the rule, that’s part of generating art.

 ##c) Series##
 Not only can you command your lines with randomness, but you can also command them as a serie.
 For that you will need a new kind of structure: the for loop: